 Two years later, when her storytelling was growing and her hands were getting bigger, Lainey’s dad showed her a few chords on the guitar and destiny took over.

-A song like Lainey’s hit, “Things A Man Oughta Know” was highlighted in NPR’s Best Music of 2019 speaks to the traction Lainey is building.
+A song like Lainey’s hit, “Things A Man Oughta Know,” the one highlighted in NPR’s Best Music of 2019 speaks to the traction Lainey is building.
 In fact, journalist, Jewly Hight, says the song, “proves [Wilson] capable of blending a thoroughly countrified vocal approach with digitally sharpened contemporary production, thanks to the suppleness and body of her honeyed, crystalline twang.”
 Climbing through the Top 20 on Country radio, and reaching No. 1 on Sirius XM’s The Highway’s Hot 30 Weekend Countdown and earning a CMT Music Award nomination, with 65 million streams and counting, “Things A Man Oughta Know” continues to make an impact on listeners—and will continue to do so as she takes it on the road while touring with Jason Aldean.